Amieeer/Amier-cs351-pa8-obj/OBJ/POGIL_Day1.md

 .<obj>getMyX()      % 3
 .<obj>getParentX()  % 2
 % Can we get A's x?
 Not directly from C...

 ```

 **Critical Thinking Questions:**

 24. What happens when multiple classes in a hierarchy have the same field name?

 25. Can you access A's `x` from C's method?
-(This is a limitation we'll address tomorrow!)
+(This is a limitation we'll address next Class!)

 26. Draw the object structure showing all three `x` fields.
 How are they organized?